ph4r5h4d/wait4it/README.md

 #### Http check
 * for the Http check if you do not define status code it will check for 200 status code
-* if `http-text` is not defined then wait4it will just check the status code
+* if `http-text` is not defined then wait4it will check the status code

 #### Postgres check
 * if `ssl` is not defined then it's `disable` by default